Here are the 5 Strongest Coffee Brands In The World. Tread with caution.

-The strength of coffee is actually a pretty subjective experience.
-From an objective viewpoint, however, lab tests indicate that Biohazard Coffee is the strongest coffee in the world, containing a whopping 928-mg dose of caffeine in each 12-ounce mug.
-That’s more than twice the daily upper limit in one serving...
-EEEK!
+The strength of coffee is a subjective experience.
+From an objective viewpoint, however, lab tests indicate that Biohazard Coffee is the strongest in the world, containing a whopping 928-mg dose of caffeine in each 12-ounce mug.
+That’s more than twice the daily upper limit in one serving… EEEK!

-If you’re interested in trying the world’s strongest coffee, do so at your own risk!
+Consume at your own risk!
 These super caffeine charged coffees do not actually taste that different from a regular dark-roast coffee, which might make them even more dangerous.
-You won't notice the strength until after finishing your mug - you've been warned.
+You won’t notice the strength until after finishing your mug – you’ve been warned.
 If you want to have a cup of joe that will help you and relax, here’s the best CBD coffees you can try.